 10. Threads of Mystery

-A murder mystery-themed hidden object adventure game, Threads of Mystery brings a scary twist in plot by introducing the ghost of the murder victim.
+A murder mystery-themed hidden object adventure game, Threads of Mystery brings a scary twist in the plot by introducing the ghost of the murder victim.
 The spirit will help the player in solving the first few levels, which actually are tutorial levels.
 As the game progresses, new characters crop up, making gameplay more immersive.
 The game presents a nice story through interconnected seek-and-find scenes.

 The scenes reward bonus points for finding all items as quickly as possible.
 Points are also earned for accurately finding items.
 The game also lets players manage a building, where they can place decorative items to increase the “spirit meter”, which unlocks new puzzles.
 Some of these decorative items can be collected from hidden object scenes and used to design stylish dresses.
 This dress-up mini-game sprinkles some uniqueness to the otherwise pretty average HoG.